 Since Palagruza is placed in the open sea and even during hot summer days access to the island can be difficult due to waves, it is important to follow the scheduled transfer time.
 Please make sure to purchase groceries on time.
 The transfer to the island is very interesting because the speedboat passes through Lastovo channel and by numerous cliffs and islets near the island of Susac where it occasionally makes a stop-over to deliver provisions to the lighthouse keeper before reaching Palagruza.
 It is aslo possible to get a transfer directly from Split airport to the lighthouse (900 Euro per apartment - one way).

 Due to Palagruza's distance from the mainland and other islands, provisions cannot be supplied.
 Before the transfer, we suggest that all provisions be purchased in grocery stores in Korcula.
-Preparation of meals, including fish that the lighthouse keeper catches himself or buys from other fishermen, can be arranged.

 According to church records, Pope Alexander III was on Palagruza on Ash Wednesday, March 9th, 1177.
 While traveling with his fleet of ten galleys, he was impressed with the archipelago's beauty and decided to make a stop.
 He was served dinner on a small plateau on the island of Palagruza Mala, that has ever since been called "Papina njiva" (Pope's Field).
 After its stay on Palagruza, the fleet headed for the island of Vis, then towards Zadar and finally Venice.
 If you would like to find out more about the mysterious island of Palagruza, read our feature.
 There is an archeological site on the island Palagruza Velika, while numerous finds bear witness to the fact that Plagruza was the island of the Greek hero Diomedes.
 The island is a nature reserve with numerous endemic species of flora and fauna.